dannybarrientos/qa-wbaplication/Readme.md

-# Project SRS-Software Requirements Specification: WebApplicaiton
+# Project SRS-Software Requirements Specification: WebApplication

 This projects allow me to execute test, where it used the different pattern, in this case Page Factory, we wil also connected with Azure DevOps, Where we used module Work Items, Pipeline great opportunities